catppuccin/godot/README.md

 ## Usage

 ![NOTE]
-This theme is for Godot 4.
-For Godot 3 support, use the [godot3 branch](https://github.com/catppuccin/godot/tree/godot3)
+This theme is for Godot 3.
+For Godot 4 support, use the [main branch](https://github.com/catppuccin/godot)

 ### Text Editor Theme